1) How do I set up an IEP for my child with ADHD?

 It is good to consider early intervention.
 As a parent, it is within your rights to request a 504 evaluation for your child.
 This evaluation is free and will be conducted at your public school.
 Ask to meet with the principal to find out how to proceed.
 If your child is in preschool, contact your local school division for a phone number of an early intervention service.

-4) My son was diagnosed with ADHD.
-The school told me he does not qualify for an IEP, but he continues to fall behind.
+4) A child was diagnosed with ADHD and does not qualify for an IEP, but he continues to fall behind.
 How can I help him?

 ADHD is not a form of learning disability in special education terms, although many students with ADHD also have learning disabilities.
 Students with ADHD whose disability restricts one or more major life activities can receive a program of instructional services to meet their needs using something called a 504 Plan.
 This means that you can meet with his teachers and the school psychologist to discuss what types of accommodations would help your son learn in the classroom.